k98kurz/tapescript/readme.md

 python tests/test_classes.py
 python tests/test_functions.py
 python tests/test_parsing.py
+python tests/test_security.py
 python tests/test_tools.py
 python tests/test_e2e_eltoo.py
 python tests/test_e2e_sigext.py
 ```

-There are currently 228 tests and 106 test vectors used for validating the ops,
+There are currently 239 tests and 104 test vectors used for validating the ops,
 compiler, decompiler, and script running functions.
 This includes 3 tests for a
-proof-of-concept implementation of the eltoo payment channel protocol, a test
+proof-of-concept implementation of the eltoo payment channel protocol, and e2e
-proving the one-way homomorphic quality of ed25519, and e2e tests combining the
-anonymous multi-hop lock (AMHL) system with adapter signatures, as well as tests
+tests combining the anonymous multi-hop lock (AMHL) system with adapter
-for the contract system, signature extension plugins, hard-forks, and the soft-
+signatures, as well as tests for the contract system, signature extension
-fork system.
+plugins, hard-forks, and the soft-fork system.
+There are an additional 6
+security tests, including a test proving the one-way homomorphic quality of
+ed25519 and a test proving that all symmetric script trees share the same root.

 ## Contributing